cawasser/sample-4/README.md

 You should now be able to open a browser window to `localhost:3000` and see the luminus homepage with various welcome banners.

+DO NOT run lein shadow watch app whatsoever, this will re-generate the shadow-cljs.edn config file and could have unexpected side-effects.

 ## License

 Copyright © 2020 FIXME